 When you are deciding on a law firm to represent you for your wrongful death claim in Riverside County, look for the following:

 - A long, successful history of winning wrongful death claims

-- Award-winning trial lawyers with a record of successful results
+- Award-winning trial lawyers in Riverside with a record of successful results

 - A law firm with the resources to take your case to court if needed

 - A firm that doesn’t have any upfront fees or hidden costs

 The Dominguez Firm is a powerhouse law firm with a winning history of over $750 million* won for clients in all types of personal injury cases, including Riverside wrongful death claims.
 We have the resources and experienced trial attorneys to see your case through from start to finish.
 And unlike other law firms, we won’t refer your case out or settle for less to avoid going to court.

 Finally, when you call for a consultation, how is the initial contact?
 Is the customer service attentive?
 Are your questions answered to your liking?
 You can get a feel for a Riverside wrongful death lawyer by how they answer the phone.
 First impressions are important and often an indicator of how you’ll be treated as a client for the duration of your case.